Marina di Chiogga Squash

-The Marina di Chioggia squash is available in the fall and winter months.
+Marina di Chioggia squash is available in the fall through winter.

-The Marina di Chioggia is an Italian heirloom variety squash, and botanically classified as a member of Cucurbita maxima.
-Also known as Chioggia Sea pumpkin, it comes from the Italian seaside village of the same name, Chioggia.
-Its Venetian nicknames include Zucca Barucca and Zucca Santa which translates to mean “holy pumpkin.”
-A common squash in Italy it can be found there sold at markets and farm stands when in season.
-Additionally it is still today sold as a popular street food by vendors along the canals of Venice prepared simply sliced, grilled and salted.
+Marina di Chioggia, botanically classified as Cucurbita maxima, is an Italian heirloom variety that is a member of the Cucurbitaceae family along with pumpkins and gourds.
+Also known as the Chioggia Sea pumpkin, Marina di Chioggia comes from the Italian seaside village of the same name, Chioggia.
+Its Venetian nicknames include Zucca Barucca and Zucca Santa, which translates to mean holy pumpkin.
+A common squash in Italy, it is found at markets, and farm stands when in season and is still sold as a popular street food by vendors along the canals of Venice prepared simply sliced, grilled, and salted.

 The orange flesh of Marina di Chioggia is known to be high in beta-carotene which provides not only a valuable nutrient but also is responsible for the squash's vibrant coloring.

-Marina di Chioggia has long been a squash staple in Venice, Italy where it is also known as Suca Braca (warty pumpkin) in the Venetian dialect.
-It is mentioned in plays written by the eighteenth century playwright, Carlo Goldoni.
-The cooked squash was traditionally found sold by street hawkers, who would walk through the town, carrying wooden planks on their shoulders piled high with hot roasted squash.
-The Marina di Chioggia squash is a signature ingredient in regional dishes such as gnocchi zucca and Venetian tortellini.
-It is also used in the traditional dish of saor de suca baruca or sweet and sour pumpkin which consists of Marina di Chioggia combined with white onions, pine nuts, raisins, white wine and vinegar.
+Marina di Chioggia has long been a staple squash in Venice, Italy where it is also known as Suca Braca, or warty pumpkin, in the Venetian dialect.
+It is mentioned in the play Le Baruffe Chiozzotte, written by the eighteenth-century playwright, Carlo Goldoni and depicts the townspeople of Chioggia fighting over the squash.
+The cooked squash was traditionally sold by street hawkers who would walk through the town, carrying wooden planks on their shoulders piled high with hot roasted squash.
+Marina di Chioggia squash is a signature ingredient in regional dishes such as gnocchi zucca and Venetian tortellini.
+It is also used in the traditional dish of saor de suca baruca or sweet and sour pumpkin which consists of Marina di Chioggia combined with white onions, pine nuts, raisins, white wine, and vinegar.
+A culinary hub, Chioggia and the Veneto region are famous for their seafood and squash as well as for a handful of famous radicchios such as castelfranco, treviso, chiogga, and verona.

-Squash of Cucurbita maxima are believed to have made their way to Italy via South and Central America.
-By the late 1600s the unique looking Marina di Chioggia was known as a Venetian squash, a product no doubt of the climate and soil of the region.
-Its name was given after the seaport fishing village of Chioggia at the southern tip of Venice where it has long been popularly grown and sold.
-A culinary hub Chioggia and the Veneto region are famous for their seafood and squash as well as for a handful of famous radicchios (castelfranco, treviso, chiogga and verona).
-Due to its limited exposure and resulting lack of demand for it outside of Italy the Marina di Chioggia has not experienced the grand commercial success of other squash varieties.
-It can be found however in France, England and the United States grown by heirloom specialty growers as well as in home gardens.
+Squash of Cucurbita maxima are believed to have made their way to Italy via explorers returning to Spain from South and Central America.
+By the late 1600s, the unique looking Marina di Chioggia was known as a Venetian squash, and its name was given after the seaport fishing village of Chioggia at the southern tip of Venice where it has long been popularly grown and sold.
+Due to its limited exposure and lack of demand outside of Italy, the Marina di Chioggia has not experienced the grand commercial success of other squash varieties.
+Today it can be found throughout Europe and the United States on online seed catalogs, grown by heirloom specialty growers, and for home garden use.